 The fever peaks around 6 hours after vaccination, but is nearly always gone within 2 days.

 The fever shows that your baby is responding to the vaccine, although not getting a fever does not mean it has not worked.

-Other common side effects of the MenB vaccine include:
+Other common side effects of the MenB vaccine in babies and young children include:

 - vomiting and/or diarrhoea